Valorz-2/DSA-JAVA/README.md

 Features

 # Secure Password Storage:
-Encrypts passwords using the Fernet symmetric encryption (from the cryptography library) and optionally AES-GCM for enhanced security.
+Encrypts passwords using the AES-256 encryption algorithm for enhanced security.
 User Authentication: Supports user registration and login with securely hashed master passwords using bcrypt.
 Password Generation: Generates strong, customizable passwords with options for length, numbers, and symbols.
 MongoDB Integration: Stores user data and encrypted passwords in a MongoDB database for reliable persistence.